 The Startup list may already contain values that were configured by the System Manager based on the ESI specifications.
-Additional application-specific entries can also be created.
+Additional application-specific entries can be created.

-Online / offline list
+Online/offline list

-When working with the TwinCAT System Manager, a distinction must be made as to whether the EtherCAT device is currently "available", i.e. switched on and connected via EtherCAT - i.e. online - or whether a configuration is created offline without slaves being connected.
+While working with the TwinCAT System Manager, a distinction has to be made whether the EtherCAT device is "available", i.e. switched on and linked via EtherCAT and therefore online, or whether a configuration is created offline without connected slaves.

 In both cases a CoE list as shown in Fig. "CoE online tab" is displayed.
-The connectivity is shown as offline/online.
+The connectivity is shown as offline/ online.

-- If the slave is offline: - The offline list from the ESI file is displayed.
-In this case modifications are not meaningful or possible. - The configured status is shown under Identity. - No firmware or hardware version is displayed since these are features of the physical device. - Offline Data is shown in red.
+- · If the slave is offline - The offline list from the ESI file is displayed.
+In this case modifications are not meaningful or possible. - The configured status is shown under Identity. - No firmware or hardware version is displayed, since these are features of the physical device. - Offline is shown in red.